Saturday August 27, 2016

 There's an old family story that I grew up hearing.
 It happened before I was born, but it's always kind of haunted me.
 My father's first wife and he had a little boy, and he crawled up on a windowsill one day and they weren't paying attention, and he fell out.
 I really liked my father's first wife — she was really funny and tough — but I thought, how does anybody get over the guilt and the shame and self-loathing?
 How do you put yourself back together?
 So I decided I wanted to do that with characters, to see.

 ON BLAMING YOUR PARENTS AND GAINING PERSPECTIVE

-I grew up with a parent that really was a mess and an alcoholic.
+I grew up with a parent who really was a mess and an alcoholic.
 She was in and out of AA for most of my growing up, and didn't get sober until I was 16.
 So I've written a fair bit about drug and alcohol abuse, because she had to overcome all that, and I had to overcome all that and figure out who I am separately from her.
-And also find a way to lose the sense of resentment that you feel when you get older — that thing in your twenties where you start thinking about what people could have done better.
+And also find a way to lose the sense of resentment that you feel when you get older — that thing in your 20s where you start thinking about what people could have done better.
 Then you get past that eventually and you think, well, if she had known how to do it better, she would have done it better.

 ON WRITING ABOUT YOUR FAMILY, SORT OF

 My family get kind of confused and frustrated sometimes, because they see hints of things that have happened in our lives but they say, "That's not how it went!"
 And I just say, that's right, it didn't go like that, this is fiction.
 It's almost like a dreamscape — you have these dreams and when you wake up you recognize all of the things that happened from the day before but they're twisted.
 They're not quite right anymore.